versusvirus-detect-the-undetected/dtu/README.md

 ### 1.3 Covid19Clue API message end-point scenario description for test labs, home appliances

-This API end-point scenario connects to Test Lab computers and appliances, as well as home testing appliances IoT (Internet-of-Things) in a machine-to-machine future.
+This API end-point scenario connects to Test Lab computers and appliances, as well as home testing IoT (Internet-of-Things) appliances in a machine-to-api scenario.

 ### 1.4 Covid19Clue API message end-point scenario description for authentication